A Brief Introduction

 Equal Temperament is a system of musical tuning in which each octave is divided into twelve equal-sized intervals.
 A typical piano is an example of an Equal Tempered instrument.
 Each octave is divided into twelve half-steps; each being the same size.

 In Equal Temperament, changing keys is easy and does not require that the instrument be retuned.
 For example, the C Chromatic Scale uses the same twelve tones as the G Chromatic Scale.
+It's easy to change keys since each key contains notes from the same twelve frequencies.

 Enter: The Twonker